AutoDRIVE-Ecosystem/AutoDRIVE-Simulator-Containerization/README.md

-# AutoDRIVE Simulator: Palmetto Cluster
+# AutoDRIVE Simulator: Palmetto Cluster Deployments

 This branch contains various AutoDRIVE Simulator tests, which focus on AEB algorithm testing for OpenCAV.